meuges/Contribute.cs-CZ/Contribute/markdown-reference.md

 Toto se zobrazí takto:

-1. Toto je
+1. This is
-1. nadřazený číslovaný seznam
+1. a parent numbered list
-   1. a toto je
+   1. and this is
-   1. vnořený číslovaný seznam
+   1. a nested numbered list
-1. (konec)
+1. (fin)

 ### <a name="bulleted-list"></a>Seznam s odrážkami